Life on Campus

 Residential Communities are more than a place to eat and sleep – they are central to academic success.
 At Binghamton University, our communities provide support for both living and learning.

 Binghamton's collegiate system actually comes from a visionary plan developed in England, often called the "Oxford Model," adopted back in the 1960s when we were Harpur College.
 It is an organizational model that combines academic opportunities for learning together with a community atmosphere where students live.
 We are the only SUNY campus with this model of living/learning.
-Binghamton University has two apartment communities and five traditional communities comprised of 4-5 residence halls, each with their own assistant director, faculty master, live-in staff, programs, dining and recreation.
+Binghamton University has two apartment communities and five traditional communities comprised of 4-5 residence halls, each with their own assistant director, collegiate professor, live-in staff, programs, dining and recreation.
 The staff to student ratio is 1:24 which ensures our students 24/7 assistance and ample opportunity to connect, learn and grow.

 Learning Communities are part of the Residential College model.
 Classes and experiences are designed for each community to foster interaction and learning within a smaller group.
 Each community has its own theme and specialty, topics include CoRE (Computer, Robotics and Engineering), Education, Entrepreneurship, STEAM (STEM + Arts), Public and Service Learning, Engineering, Nursing and Social Activism.